Laura Iñiguez, Content Manager at Hirebook

 At the beginning of this pandemic, your company probably sent everyone home, including you, and you probably thought that was the greatest thing that could’ve happened, you know, without considering the virus attacking everyone.
-Working from the comfort of your living room, not wasting time commuting to and from your office, not even removing your pajama bottoms and still getting paid and developing your career sounded like a dream.
+Working from the comfort of your living room, making flexible work arrangements, not wasting time commuting to and from your office, not even removing your pajama bottoms, and still getting paid and developing your career sounded like a dream.
 Who wouldn’t want that, right?

 Procrastination comes in many forms.
 Sometimes you watch a couple of episodes of your favorite series or a couple of funny videos, and sometimes you decide you need to clean up the kitchen or do some laundry, maybe your clothes need to be reorganized, whatever it is, even if you’re actually “doing something”, you’re not doing what you’re supposed to be doing and therefore you’re procrastinating.

-Now that a lot of companies are transitioning towards a hybrid office and keeping a lot of employees working remotely, some of these employees might feel concerned about their productivity because this is no longer a temporary fix, they could find themselves working remotely at least most of the week, in some cases it could be forever.
+Now that a lot of companies are transitioning towards a hybrid office and keeping a lot of employees working remotely, some of these remote workers might feel concerned about their productivity because this is no longer a temporary fix, they could find themselves remote working for at least most of the week, in some cases, it could be forever.

-Some people have been working from home for years now, if they can do it, so can you.
+Some people have been working from home for years now, mixing it perfectly with their personal life; if they can do it, so can you.
 You just need a couple of tips on how to have a productive day:

-Yes, waking up a few minutes prior opening your laptop sounds appealing but this is just hurting your productivity.
+Yes, waking up a few minutes prior to opening your laptop sounds appealing but this is just hurting your employee productivity.
 You’re not giving your body enough time to literally wake up.
-Your body and mind were accustomed to waking up early, showering, getting dressed and ready to hit the road towards the office, that’s what they associate with “working”.
+Your body and mind were accustomed to a proper sleep schedule, waking up early, showering, getting dressed, and being ready to hit the road towards the office, that’s what they associate with “working”.
 Eliminating the whole routine makes an impact on your brain, it still does not recognize that just getting out of bed is enough to start a working day.
 Also, our brain associates our home as a “resting place”, when shifting to remote work, you need to provide your brain and body with at least a little of your old routine so they can start programming themselves for a working day.

-You’re already saving precious time by not commuting, maybe you could squeeze in a little exercise in the morning.
+You’re already saving precious time by not commuting, maybe you could squeeze in a regular exercise in the morning as part of your self-care routine.
 Working out provides a lot of benefits and you know you always said “you didn’t have time to work out”, well now you do!
 Take advantage of it, and let it be the start of your day.
-After that you may continue with your regular routine and get out of your pajamas and slip into at least casual wear so your body knows there’s a workday ahead.
+After that, you may continue with your regular work schedules and get out of your pajamas and slip into at least casual wear so your body knows there’s a workday ahead.

 Part of your morning routine should include a balanced breakfast, provide your body with energy to keep your mind sharp during the day.